-With the new role play of architects as stylists and engineers, their responsibilities widen to without the use of insulating materials.
+Energy efficiency in architecture would be inconceivable without the use of insulating materials.
 Optimum energy efficiency can be achieved with high-performance insulating materials such as polyurethane rigid foam.
-Life Cycle Assessments (LCA) performed on insulation products have demonstrated that energy savings during the use phase far outweigh energy associated with manufacturing the raw material, formulating components, transporting, installing and managing at end-of-life.
-LCA for some individual chemical product applications, including insulation, were calculated in the ICCA2 report.
+Life Cycle Assessments (LCA) performed on insulation products have demonstrated that energy savings during the use phase far outweigh energy associated with manufacturing the raw material, formulating components, transporting, installing and managing at end- of-life.
+LCA for some individual chemical product applications, including insulation, were calculated in the ICCA report.
 The life cycle assessment is a recognized multi-step, well-structured methodology that performs environmental impact analysis (based on ISO 14044:2006).
 LCA assess energy and environmental impacts of a material in a specified application from cradle to end-of-life.